Coto de Caza, California: Politics and government

 Coto de Caza gave more than 65 percent support to Proposition 8 in 2008.

 The area is patrolled by the California Highway Patrol, Orange County Sheriff's Department, and the Coto de Caza security force.

 In popular culture

 For the 1984 Summer Olympics, the community served as host to the riding, running, shooting, and fencing portions of the modern pentathlon events.
-Princess Anne of England attended the event to support Richard Phelps, who finished fourth at the Olympic event.
+Princess Anne of the United Kingdom attended the event to support Richard Phelps, who finished fourth at the Olympic event.

 The community was the original setting of the reality-based television show The Real Housewives of Orange County on Bravo, though over the years the show has expanded into other places like Newport Beach.